biopython/biopython/Doc/README.rst

 When referring to code in the middle of a paragraph, format it as follows::

-    \verb|ObjectName|
+    \verb|variable_name|

-This will render ObjectName in a monospace font.
+This will render ``variable_name`` in a monospace font.
+Within the pipe characters, underscores will be interpreted literally, so they do not need to be escaped.

 Building the documentation
 --------------------------